CiscoISE/ansible-ise/.github/ISSUE_TEMPLATE/bug_report.md

 Please provide an screenshot of the successful API call with cuRL, Postman, etc.

 **Environment (please complete the following information):**
-* ISE Version and patch:
+* ISE version and patch:
-* Ansible Version:
+* Ansible version:
-* ISE Collection Version:
+* ISE collection version:
-* OS Version:
+* OS version:

 **Additional context**
 Add any other context about the problem here.